 Many doodle owners find themselves perplexed on how to care for their puppy’s coat or adult dog’s hair, especially if they’re first-time doodle owners.
 We don’t want that for you and your Beloved Bernedoodle, so we’ve compiled all the best tips for you in order to take the mystery out of doodle hair.
-My number one tip is to BRUSH your bernedoodle’s hair at least twice a week.
+My number-one tip is to BRUSH your bernedoodle’s hair at least twice a week.
+Depending on the coat type, some may need it every day or every other day.
 Be sure to use the right tools.

 I share my favorite tools and shampoo in the Products We Love page of my website.
 I have found that a metal comb and a slicker brush are best.
 There is even a detangling and de-matting brush you can use when you encounter tougher spots.

 It’s important to establish a good habit of sitting with your doodle and brushing his or her hair while you’re watching your favorite show in the evening…or whenever you are most likely to have some downtime each day.
 Start early and get your puppy used to the brush right away.

 Be sure to get the bristles of the brush or the teeth of the comb down to the skin — gently of course.
 Some doodle owners make the mistake of just brushing the top of the hair, while the hair underneath gets matted.
 They think they have been staying on top of at-home grooming… until they take their pup to a professional groomer and learn there are terrible mats beneath that top layer of hair.
 Then their pup has to be shaved.

 How do you know you’re getting down to the skin when brushing?
 A doodle’s hair will part, just like human hair and you can see their skin.
 If you can’t see the skin, that probably means you already have a layer of matting and your doodle may need to be shaved.
 Brush down to the skin, gently, from the start to avoid this layer of matting near the skin.
 Your doodle — and your groomer — will thank you!